Character-Infused Leadership

 The Three Most Important Questions About Your Leadership

-Here are three critical questions to ask yourself before you undertake the responsibility of leading other people: What is the difference between “the leader” and “leadership”?
+Here are three critical questions to ask yourself before you undertake the responsibility of leading other people: 1.
+What’s the difference between “the leader” and “leadership”?
 “The leader” is the historical leadership model that has led us astray so often.
 It focuses on the skills, attributes, and qualities of the “the leader.”
 It tells … Read more

 Unhappy at Work?
 Check Before You Step in It